ehmicky/autoserver/docs/autodocumentation.md

 # Description

-Descriptions can be specified for models under the [IDL file](idl.md) property `model.description` or attributes under `attribute.description`.
+Descriptions can be specified for models under the [schema](schema.md) property `model.description` or attributes under `attribute.description`.

 Additionally attributes can be documented as deprecated by specifying `attribute.deprecation_reason`, e.g.: